 The “Profit and Loss” Report shows the net profit or loss your company gets during an accounting period by subtracting costs from incomes.

-Income basically means company’s revenue from the taxable and non–taxable operations.
+Income basically means the company’s revenue from the taxable and non–taxable operations.
 The “Income” category includes the next subcategories:

 – Taxable Operation Income – a summary of all taxable items and tasks, included in invoices (active and archived) with the following statuses: “Activated”, “Viewed”, “Disputed”, “Paid”, “Overdue” and “Partial”.
 These items and tasks are displayed with the discount amount (if a discount is applied) and without taxes amount (if the tax is applied).